-We manually create cards for personal introductions.
+We manually create Contacts for personal introductions.
 Our new project form automatically creates cards for each submission.
-Zapier automatically creates cards for each voicemail we receive into our main phone line.

-The Managing Director will get assigned to the card for the incoming lead but anyone can take responsibility for that lead.
+The designers and developers in the location will get notified about the incoming lead, but anyone can take responsibility it.
 The person responsible qualifies or disqualifies the lead, often with a quick intro email or phone call with the potential client.
-Before they do that they should add themselves as a member on the Trello card.
+Before they move the lead forward in Base, which will change them to the owner.

 We prefer to pair on sales calls, having at least one designer and one developer on the call.
 This enables us to get multiple opinions on how good or bad of a fit the client and project might be for us, it gives us the ability to answer both design and development questions to the best of our ability, and it allows us to train and improve our process during sales calls.